Understanding Addiction Treatment

-What Is Continuum of Care?
+What Is a Continuum of Care for Addiction Treatment?

 Continuum of care refers to having different levels of treatment available, sometimes at different facilities, so the rehab program can be adjusted based on a person’s changing needs for more or less intense treatment over time.3 It also means making sure the right therapies are available for the person at each phase of treatment to provide the greatest chance of long-term recovery.

-People with substance abuse issues often receive an initial evaluation by a treatment professional to better assess their addiction severity and treatment needs.
+People with substance use issues often receive an initial evaluation by a treatment professional to better assess their addiction severity and treatment needs.
 It is around this point that you commit to entering treatment.
 This leads to seeking out a facility and working with its staff to develop an initial treatment program.

-Detox protocols will vary depending on the substance of abuse and the degree of physiological dependence and withdrawal risks.
+Detox protocols will vary depending on the substance of use and the degree of physiological dependence and withdrawal risks.
 The abrupt discontinuation of certain substances, such as alcohol and benzodiazepines (a group of prescription anti-anxiety medications), are associated with dangerous withdrawal symptoms during detox.

 Other acute withdrawal syndromes, such as those associated with opioids, may include symptoms that, while not often immediately life-threatening, can be extremely uncomfortable and risky in terms of relapse likelihood.